-- For work/material other than a thesis, students must submit a summary listing the title, abstracts, methods, and other such descriptive information. - The summary may be in Japanese or English and must be written on A4-size paper. - · Follow your supervising instructor's instructions regarding submission format. - $\cdot\,$ The work/material itself must be submitted to your supervising instructor.
+- For work/material other than a thesis, students must submit a summary listing the title, abstracts, methods, and other such descriptive information. - The "Summary" must be written in Japanese or English and using A4 paper size. - · Follow your supervising instructor's instructions regarding submission format. - $\cdot$ The work/material itself must be submitted to your supervising instructor.